NimeshDilhara96/promtgallery/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.

+**Non-Commercial Use Only** - This software may not be used for commercial purposes.